 Dates: 18–21 June (Stationary Residency)

-This year, the Wiener Festwochen turns its gaze toward religion, not only as an institutional force, but as a system of meaning-making that shapes how we relate to each other, to power, to collective life and to the natural world.
-Within this frame, Rivers of Democracy opens a space to ask:
+This year, the Wiener Festwochen turns its attention toward religion, not only as an institution, but as a way of shaping our understanding of it as a cultural infrastructure.
+Within this frame, Rivers of Democracy participants will curate two sessions of the festival program to ask:

 What does it mean to believe in a river?
-What forms of cosmology once flowed through Europe’s waters—and what political worlds did they sustain?
-What if democracy itself is a belief system, and what if we need to reimagine it in ecological terms?
+What if democracy itself is a belief system, and how to reimagine it in ecological terms?

 Across Europe, rivers have long been sites of life, myth, and governance.

-Before dominant religious and political systems took hold, much of Europe’s pagan cosmologies understood rivers as living beings, entities with spirit, agency, and voice.
-These were not just symbolic beliefs; they structured how communities related to land, water, and each other.
-To harm a river was to break a relationship.
+Before dominant religions, much of Europe’s pagan cosmologies understood rivers as living beings, entities with spirit, agency, and voice.
+They shaped everyday relationships with land, water and each other.

-Over time, these ways of knowing were displaced.
-Nature was transformed into something to dominate, first through religious hierarchies that placed humans above it, and later through modern systems that framed land and water as resources to be owned, managed, and extracted.
+Over time, nature was transformed into something to dominate, first through religious hierarchies that placed humans above it, and later through modern systems that framed land and water as resources to be owned, managed, and extracted.

-Today, we live within another powerful belief system: capitalism, with its own rituals (consumption), values (growth), and invisible moral order.
-Within it, rivers are rarely seen as subjects of rights or participants in decision-making, but as assets within an economy.
+Today, another belief system structures our world capitalism.
+Within it, rivers are rarely treated as subjects of rights but as assets in an economy.

 This raises a fundamental question: Who gets to decide the fate of a river?

-This residency invites participants to critically, artistically, poetically, theatrically, collectively explore how we understand rivers.
+This residency invites participants to critically, artistically, poetically, theatrically, collectively explore how we can transform the understanding of rivers.

 🚤 The Residency Experience

-We are looking for 4–5 participants to join a 4-day immersive residency in Vienna, hosted on the Badeschiff as part of the Wiener Festwochen.
+We are looking for 4–5 participants to join a 4-day immersive residency in Vienna, hosted on the Badeschiff, a stationary boat in the bank of the Danube, as part of the Wiener Festwochen.

 Together, you will: